Misogyny Lives In Every Moment Of

 The first moments of Top Of The Lake: China Girl follow the journey of a mysterious blue suitcase from a brothel in Sydney, Australia, to a deep, dark watery grave.
 I use the word grave, because that’s exactly what the suitcase turns into a: a makeshift grave.
-Throughout the miniseries’ debut, “China Girl,” viewers check back in on the suitcase, eventually realizing a long lock of black hair has escaped from inside.
+Throughout the miniseries’ debut, “China Girl”, viewers check back in on the suitcase, eventually realising a long lock of black hair has escaped from inside.
 Considering Lake is a murder mystery, of course it’s eventually confirmed a woman’s dead body has been crammed inside the suitcase.
-With the series’ main set piece literally being a murdered woman corpse bobbing in the water, it should come as no surprise sexism is the true theme of China Girl, which, in and of itself is an obviously misogynistic moniker.
-Even when the miniseries isn’t dealing with dead “girls,” as the title puts it, misogyny lurks below the surface of every second, much like the suitcase just below the waves.
+With the series’ main set-piece literally being a murdered woman's corpse bobbing in the water, it should come as no surprise that sexism is the true theme of China Girl, which, in and of itself, is an obviously misogynistic moniker.
+Even when the miniseries isn’t dealing with dead “girls”, as the title puts it, misogyny lurks below the surface of every second, much like the suitcase just below the waves.

 Advertisement